ddoemonn/type-thief/README.md

 # 🔍 type-thief

 Automatically generate TypeScript types from your runtime data with zero effort!
+Perfect for creating type definitions from API responses without writing them manually.

+## 🌟 Why type-thief?

+Tired of manually creating TypeScript interfaces for your API responses? **type-thief** solves this problem by automatically generating accurate type definitions from your runtime data:

+- ✅ **Save time** - No more tedious manual type creation
+- ✅ **Stay in sync** - Types always match your actual API responses
+- ✅ **Zero dependencies** - Lightweight addition to your project
+- ✅ **Smart type inference** - Handles nested objects, arrays, and relationships

 ## ⚡ Quick Start